-Instructions are then sent to Access (dissemination request) to send the original AIP out as a DIP which is then received by Ingest, together with the updated Representation Information.
+Instructions are then sent by Administration to Access (dissemination request) to send a copy of the original AIP out as a DIP together with the updated Representation Information.

+This is received by Ingest as a SIP.

-On Ingest a new AIP version is created (in Generate AIP) containing the updated Representation Information.
+On Ingest a new AIP Version is created (in Generate AIP) containing the updated Representation Information.